What is "layered curriculum?"

 Level 3: Application: students use the vocabulary and concepts to "do something" related to the topic

-Level 4: Synthesis: ask your student and he/she should tell you that "synthesis" means "to create or make" something.
+Level 4: Synthesis: ask your student and they should tell you that "synthesis" means "to create or make" something.
 In this class, students are asked to make new connections between the material they have been explicitly taught and other information related to the target.
 They do this through experiments and their quarterly projects.

 Examples of activities from the various levels: